moscuet/Everyday_JS_Learning/Readme.md

 ex-2:

-// function declaration are not hoisted even if it's declared with var keyword f2() // ReferenceError console.log(f2)// print undefined because f2 is considered as a variable so it's declaration is hoisted with initialized value undefined
+// function expression are not hoisted even if it's declared with var keyword f2() // ReferenceError console.log(f2)// print undefined because f2 is considered as a variable so it's declaration is hoisted with initialized value undefined